wiloon/blog/content/post/archive-0/2012-06-28-android-json.md

 view plaincopy

-</pre><pre name="code" class="java" style="text-align: left; font-family: Monaco, 'DejaVu Sans Mono', 'Bitstream Vera Sans Mono', Consolas, 'Courier New', monospace; line-height: 18px; ">public class JsonActivity extends Activity {
+public class JsonActivity extends Activity {

 /*\* Called when the activity is first created. */